deadlydog/deadlydog.github.io/_posts/2025-09-24-My-favourite-Windows-shortcuts.md

 - `cmd` to open a command prompt in the current directory.
 - `pwsh` to open a PowerShell 7+ prompt in the current directory, if you have it installed.
-- `shell:startup` to open the Startup folder.
+- `shell:startup` to open the Startup folder of the current user.
   - Placing a shortcut to an application in this folder will make it start automatically when you log in.
-- `shell:sendto` to open the SendTo folder.
+- `shell:sendto` to open the SendTo folder of the current user.
   - Placing a shortcut to an application in this folder will make it appear in the Send To context menu when you right-click a file or folder.
 - `shell:common startup` to open the Startup folder for all users.
 - `shell:common sendto` to open the SendTo folder for all users.